kairos-dev/kairos-core/README.md

 # Description

-KairOS is an open source embedded operating system based on [FreeRTOS](https://www.freertos.org) kernel, meant to be used on embedded devices.
+KairOS is a simple open source embedded operating system based on [FreeRTOS](https://www.freertos.org) kernel, meant to be used on embedded devices.
 Actually, KairOS only works on ESP32 microcontroller, but probably we will port to other devices such as Texas Instruments ARM M4, STM32, and Nordic microcontrollers.

 ## KairOS Files Architecture